 Once on the train, you will have about a thirty-minute journey to Ercolano station.
 The journey from Naples to Herculaneum (Ercolano) may be shorter as some of the trains move faster.
 Just keep an eye out for the station so you ensure you get off at the right place.

-Once you get off of the train at Ercolano, you will want to find the main street and just start walking down towards the sea.
+Once you get off the train at Ercolano, you will want to find the main street and just start walking down towards the sea.

 There may be signs you pass that will say Herculaneum Scavi or Scavi di Ercolano.
-You will eventually run into the ruins and Herculaneum archeological site.
+You will eventually run into the ruins and Herculaneum archeological sites.
 Getting to Herculaneum from Naples is fairly easy- just keep an eye out for the right stations and do what I suggested above.

 Also take note that if you’re on the main floor of the train station, you will see loads of signs for Herculaneum and Pompeii trains.
-These are tour companies that will sell you tickets that are far more expensive than the regular.
+These are tour companies that will sell you tickets that are far more expensive than the regular ones.
 Do follow all signs to the Circumvesuviana trains and get your ticket there.

 I’d love to give you a link to timetables and the Circumvesuviana train website but it is a piece of crap and none of the links work on it.
 Tsk, tsk.